kidusabdula/kidusabdula/README.md

-# Welcome to VersaLbas 🌐
+# Welcome to VersaLabs 🌐

-Hi, I’m Kidus Abdula, the brain behind **Versalbas**—a startup crafting cutting-edge web, mobile, and full-stack solutions.
+Hi, I’m Kidus Abdula, the brain behind **Versalabs**—a startup crafting cutting-edge web, mobile, and full-stack solutions.
 We’re all about turning ideas into scalable, real-world applications with modern tech stacks like Next.js, React, Python, and more.

 ## What We Do
-At Versalbas, we build:
+At Versalabs, we build:
 - **Web Apps:** Fast, responsive, and cloud-native.
 - **Mobile Apps:** Cross-platform experiences that delight users.
 - **Full-Stack Solutions:** From frontend flair to backend muscle.